|

 Fee for Unlimited Members: Included

-Further details will be provided prior to the hike.
-Sturdy hiking boots required; hiking poles recommended.
-This class is for women only.
+Further details will be provided prior to the field trip.

 |